Taliban fighters beat women and fire into air to disperse protesters

 Taliban fighters reportedly beat women protesters and fired into the air on Saturday as they violently dispersed a rally in Kabul.

-The protesters carried banners that read “15 August is a black day” as they demanded rights to work and political participation, according to AFP.
+The protesters carried banners that read “15 August is a black day” as they demanded the right to work and to take part in politics, according to AFP.

-“Justice, justice.
-We’re fed up with ignorance,” chanted the protesters, according to NDTV.
+NDTV reported that the protesters chanted: “Justice, justice.
+We’re fed up with ignorance.”

-According to multiple reports, some journalists covering the protest were also beaten by the Taliban fighters.

-Ever since Taliban swept back into power last year, tens of thousands of girls have been shut out of secondary schools, while women have been barred from returning to many government jobs.
-Women’s Affairs Ministry was also shut down in September 2021.
+Ever since the Taliban swept back into power last year, tens of thousands of girls have been shut out of secondary schools, while women have been barred from returning to many government jobs.
+The women’s affairs ministry was also shut down in September 2021.

-On 7 May 2022, the Taliban also ordered women in Afghanistan to wear the all-covering burqa in public.

-It also instructed vehicle owners to refuse rides to women not wearing head or face coverings.

-Further travel restrictions were placed on women in March this year, with the Taliban telling airlines in Afghanistan that women cannot board domestic or international flights without a male chaperone.
+Further travel restrictions were placed on women in March this year, with the Taliban telling airlines in Afghanistan that women should not be allowed to board domestic or international flights without a male chaperone.

+And on 7 May this year, the Taliban ordered women in Afghanistan to wear the all-covering burqa in public.

 Here’s the list of all the rights women in Afghanistan have lost since the Taliban takeover.